miRTop/incubator/format/definition.md

 We'll focus on miRNA first, then export to other databases

 * define each column to be adapted to miRNA annotation
-* define column 9 to support informatino like count data for samples, isomiRs labeling etc
+* define column 9 to support information like count data for samples, isomiRs labeling etc

 Note: Keep in mind this is for the output of a pipeline, so we know there will be bias toward methodology, but the idea is to put enough information to be able to re-analyze or filter sequences using information described here.
 As well, it would be a proxy for downstream analysis or packages.